sidravic/sidravic.github.io/about.md

 I care about data, finance and people.
 Building cohesive, deterministic and interpretable systems that offer insights for your business or a complex consumer facing platform is where I thrive.
 <br>

 Building great platforms requires building great teams and is one of the most nuanced skills in our industry.
-I run a technology firm called Core27 that helps businesses achieve their engineering goals consistently.
+I run a technology firm called Core27 that helps businesses build cohesive teams and better platforms.

 <br>
-Write to [me](mailto://sid@core27.co) if you think you could use our help.
+Write to [me](mailto://sid@core27.co) if you think I can help.